Tom Ganley: Role in taking down the Cleveland Mob

-Dismissal of sexual assault charges and lawsuit
+Dismissal of sexual assault charges and settlement of related lawsuit

 On September 30, 2010, a 39-year-old Cleveland woman filed a lawsuit against Ganley in civil court, accusing him of sexual assault and attempted rape.
 The lawsuit alleges that Ganley propositioned and groped the woman, whom he met at a Tea Party rally, when she approached him about volunteering for his campaign.
 She later amended the complaint to include employment discrimination, based on her claim that Ganley wouldn't give her a job because she refused his sexual advances.
 Ganley's attorney said that the charges amounted to extortion and that they were motivated by politics.
 The woman, a Republican Tea Party activist, sought more than $25,000 in damages.
-On March 15, 2011 a Cuyahoga County Grand Jury indicted Ganley on seven counts, including three counts of gross sexual imposition, one count of kidnapping, one count of abduction, one count of soliciting and one count of menacing by stalking.
+On March 15, 2011, a Cuyahoga County Grand Jury indicted Ganley on seven counts, including three counts of gross sexual imposition, one count of kidnapping, one count of abduction, one count of soliciting and one count of menacing by stalking.
 The Cuyahoga County Prosecutor dropped the charges in July, 2011 after the victim expressed a desire not to go to trial.

 Ganley called the accusations "lies, slander and false", and "has maintained his innocence and said that the accusations are being made for political or financial gain."

 In 2013, the suit was settled and the case dismissed, with Ganley continuing to vehemently deny wrongdoing.
 The terms of the settlement were not made public; Ganley was charged for the court costs.

 Personal life

 Ganley and his wife Lois had four children, Denise, Thomas, Robert and Kenneth, and eight grandchildren.
 Each of the Ganley's children have worked in the family business "The Ganley Automotive Group", headquartered in Cleveland, Ohio.
-Ganley died on August 24, 2016 at the age of 73.
+Ganley died on August 24, 2016, at the age of 73.